 It may come as no surprise that the most efficient way to improve your cycling is by concentrating on your pedalling technique.
 But this isn’t always the easiest metric to measure.
 Pedal Effectiveness Score (PES), our unique industry measurement, developed by Wattbike, is combined with Polar View technology to help you keep track of your pedalling and recognise where you can make improvements.

-Each cyclist is different, so each cyclist will have a different pedalling style and will see different results when improving pedalling technique.
+Each cyclist is different, whether out on the road, or on an indoor bike trainer.
+Therefore, each cyclist will have a different pedalling style and will see different results when improving pedalling technique.
 We’ve analysed some of the most common types of pedalling problems.
 Here are our tips on what to improve based on the best representation of your Polar View profile.

 If you’re seeing a shape similar to this, then you have an asymmetrical Polar View profile, which is present when there is an imbalance in force between the left and right leg.